hola/player/README.md

 ### Known open issues

+* ~~WIN10 - MP4 opens in Hola Browser.<br>
+  Solved: 26-Aug-2015~~
-* responsive=1 does not display well.
+* responsive=1 does not display controls in full screen.<br>
   Target fix date: 10-Sep-2015
-* In Firefox and Hola Browser, in full screen, some videos have blue artifacts at the top part of the screen.
+* In Firefox and Hola Browser, in full screen, some videos have blue artifacts at the top part of the screen.<br>
   Target fix date: 18-Sep-2015
-* No way to disable subtitles embedded into MKV files.
+* No way to disable subtitles embedded into MKV files.<br>
   Target fix date: 15-Sep-2015
-* ~~WIN10 - MP4 opens in Hola Browser.
-Solved: 26-Aug-2015~~
-* GET chrome-extension://gkojfkhlekighikafcpjkiklfbnlmeio/icon.png?rc=1440582098214 net::ERR_FAILED.
+* junk messages in developer console `GET chrome-extension://.../icon.png net::ERR_FAILED`.<br>
   Target fix date: 10-Sep-2015.
-* Subtitles size.
+* Subtitles size too small small.<br>
   Target fix date: 12-Sep-2015.
-* The player don't load the subtitles with appropriated encoding.
+* The player don't load the subtitles with appropriated encoding.<br>
   Target fix date: 17-Sep-2015.
-* Subtitles duplicate themselves on screen.
+* Subtitles duplicate themselves on screen.<br>
   Target fix date: 14-Sep-2015.
-* Ability to select which file in the torrent to use.
+* Ability to select which file in the torrent to use.<br>
   Target fix date: 15-Sep-2015.
-* Subtitles for Android.
+* Subtitles for Android.<br>
   Targer fix date: 1-Oct-2015.